 There are, of course, several drawbacks also associated with professional property management teams.
 Here are just some of the adverse impacts that a professional property manager may have on your investment:

-•Bad communication: Another issue commonly associated with property management companies is the fact that you, the property owner, aren’t communicating directly with your tenants.
-While most property managers are adept at translating the needs of both tenants and real estate investors, it’s often far too easy for this communication to break down.
-If you prefer to be a hands-on real estate investor, or if you like personally screening and building relationships with your tenants, you might not delegate these duties to a property management firm.
+Another issue commonly associated with property management companies is the fact that you, the property owner, aren’t communicating directly with your tenants.
+While most property managers are adept at translating the needs of both tenants and real estate investors, it’s often the communication breaks down.
+If you prefer to be a hands-on real estate investor you may not want to hire a property manager.
+Or, if you like personally screening and building relationships with your tenants, you might not delegate these duties to a property management firm.

-These drawbacks might be deal breakers for you.
-Or, they may just warrant more thorough vetting of the property management company you choose.
+These drawbacks might be deal-breakers for you.
+Or, they may just warrant a more thorough vetting of the property management company you choose.
 Either way, they demand consideration before you sign any sort of management agreement for any of your properties.

 It comes down to your preference as an investor

 Ultimately, the decision to hire a property manager for your investment portfolio depends on your property’s positioning and your long-term objectives for your assets.
 If you believe professional property management is right for you, be sure to reach out to members of your local real estate investment community to learn more about the best companies operating in your area.

 It may be tough to give up some of your monthly profits, but consider what you’re getting in return.
 If the expense is worth the flexibility and seasoned expertise, find a property manager you can trust.
 If you think you’re up to playing the landlord, save those fees and put them back in your pocket as profit.

 Is Hiring a Property Management Company Right for You?